pmikkelsen/hugo-blog/content/about.md

 As far as Linux distributions go, I started with mint, and then I have been jumping around mainly between [Fedora](https://getfedora.org/) and [Archlinux](https://www.archlinux.org/).
-Currently I am using Fedora 22 and I am really liking it.
-I like Arch for being very cutting edge and configurable from the installation and up, but Fedora just suits me better as it turns out I will be running gnome shell for most of my desktop use anyways, and Fedora provides a more polished experience than arch does.
+Currently I am using Arch because I like Arch for being very cutting edge and configurable from the installation and up.

 ### What am I interested in?

-At the moment, my biggest interest is learning [go](https://golang.org).
+At the moment, my biggest interest is learning [Haskell](https://haskell.org).
-The first reason is that I love to learn new languages, as it makes me think different about problems, and the second reason is that go seems like a very good way for me to get into concurrent programming.
+The reason for trying to learn haskell again is that I really like the way you are programming in it, compared to C or Go for example.

 I am also very interested in the release of [Vulkan](https://www.khronos.org/vulkan/), and the release of fedora 23.